-A. The Legislative History of the Voting Rights Act and Its Amendments
+A. The Legislative History of the Voting Rights Act and its Amendments

 Federal circuit courts are split as to whether the Voting Rights of 1965 (as amended by the 1982 amendment) can invalidate felon disenfranchisement statutes on the grounds that such laws have a racially disproportionate impact on minorities.
-While the Ninth Circuit has expressly held that the VRA can cover felon disenfranchisement laws, the en banc Eleventh Circuit has ruled that it does not reach such laws.
-And the en banc Second Circuit heard oral argument on this issue in June 2005, but has not yet issued an opinion.
-The more sensible and reasonable interpretation of the VRA is that Congress did not intend it to apply to felon disenfranchisement statutes.
+While the Ninth Circuit has expressly held that the VRA can cover felon disenfranchisement laws,33 the en banc Eleventh Circuit has ruled that it does not reach such laws.34 And most recently, in 2006, Second Circuit en banc held that the VRA does not encompass New York's felon disenfranchisement.35 The more sensible and reasonable interpretation of the VRA is that Congress did not intend it to apply to felon disenfranchisement statutes.

 Congress passed the VRA to address various exclusionary practices that had been historically employed in the South to prevent blacks from voting.
-There is no reasonable indication in either the language or the legislative history of the original VRA that it was intended to cover felon disenfranchisement statutes.
-The only provision of the Act that Congress thought could even remotely implicate felon disenfranchisement was Section 4 of the Act, which prohibits any requirement of "good moral character" to vote.
-But the Senate Judiciary Committee's report-joined by Senators Dodd, Hart, Long, Kennedy, Bayh, Burdick, Tydings, Dirksen, Hruska, Fong, Scott and Javits-took pains to note that even that provision "would not result in the proscription of the frequent requirement of States and political subdivisions that an applicant for voting or registration for voting be free of conviction of a felony."
-On the floor, Senator Tydings repeated the point: the law would not bar states from imposing "a requirement that an applicant for voting or registration be free of conviction of a felony....
-These grounds for disgualification are objective, easily applied, and do not lend themselves to fraudulent manipulation."
-The House Judiciary Committee report agreed: "[The VRA] does not proscribe a requirement of a State or any political subdivision of a State that an applicant for voting or registration for voting be free of conviction of a felony . . . .
-These are the only references to felon disenfranchisement made in reports to the Voting Rights Act of 1965.
-Thus, its legislative history shows that Congress did not intend the VRA to cover felon disenfranchisement laws.
+There is no indication in either the language or the legislative history of the original VRA that it was intended to cover felon disenfranchisement statutes.
+The only provision of the Act that Congress thought could remotely implicate felon disenfranchisement was Section 4 of the Act, which prohibits any requirement of "good moral character" to vote.
+But the Senate Judiciary Committee's report-joined by Senators Dodd, Hart, Long, Kennedy, Bayh, Burdick, Tydings, Dirksen, Hruska, Fong, Scott and Javits-took pains to note that even that provision "would not result in the proscription of the frequent requirement of States and political subdivisions that an applicant for voting or registration for voting be free of conviction of a felony."36 On the floor, Senator Tydings repeated the point: the law would not bar states from imposing "a requirement that an applicant for voting or registration be free of conviction of a felony...
+These grounds for disqualification are objective, easily applied, and do not lend themselves to fraudulent manipulation."37 The House Judiciary Committee report agreed: "[The VRA] does not proscribe a requirement of a State or any political subdivision of a State that an applicant for voting or registration for voting be free of conviction of a felony...."38 These are the only references to felon disenfranchisement made in reports to the Voting Rights Act of 1965.39 Thus, the legislative history appears to quite clearly show that Congress did not intend the VRA to cover felon disenfranchisement laws.

-In 1982, Congress amended Section 2 of the VRA to bar procedures that "result" in the denial or abridgment of voting rights "on account of race or color."
-The purpose of this amendment was to overrule certain Supreme Court decisions that Congress believed were contrary to the original intent of the statute.
-The amended statutory text, however, is notably ambiguous, and so "[u]nfortunately, it 'is exceedingly difficult to discern what [Section 2] means."
-While the introduction of the word "result" arguably indicates that it might cover state actions not motivated by racial animus, the statute also incorporates the critical language in Fifteenth Amendment's prohibition of intentional racial discrimination-"den[ial] or abridg[ment]" of the right to vote "on account of race [or] color."
-As discussed more fully below, the use of the words "'on account of" means that "'[t]he existence of some form of racial discrimination . . . remains the cornerstone of [Section 2] claims," and shows that "Congress did not wholly abandon its focus on purposeful discrimination when it amended the Voting Rights Act in 1982."
+In 1982, Congress amended Section 2 of the VRA to bar procedures that "result" in the denial or abridgment of voting rights "on account of race or color."40 The purpose of this amendment was to overrule certain Supreme Court decisions that Congress believed were contrary to the original intent of the statute.
+The amended statutory text, however, is notably ambiguous, and so "[u]nfortunately, it 'is exceedingly difficult to discern what [Section 2] means."41 While the introduction of the word "result" arguably indicates that it might cover state actions not motivated by racial animus, the statute also incorporates the critical language in Fifteenth Amendment's prohibition of intentional racial discrimination-"den[ial] or abridg[ment]" of the right to vote "on account of race [or] color."42 As discussed more fully below, the use of the words "on account of" means that ""[t]he existence of some form of racial discrimination ... remains the cornerstone of [Section 2] claims," and shows that "Congress did not wholly abandon its focus on purposeful discrimination when it amended the Voting Rights Act in 1982."43